Analyzing Male Fertility

 How to Schedule an SA

-To schedule your semen analysis (SA) at the ORH lab please contact us to set up your appointment.
+Have your doctor send in a referral to our office, then schedule your semen analysis (SA) at the ORH lab.
+Please contact us to set up your appointment.
 Typically SA’s are scheduled weekday afternoons, but exceptions can be made on a case-by-case basis.
 We also have a few weekend morning slots available.
 If you are scheduling a specific semen test such as an immunobead test, or a leucoscreen please indicate at the time of scheduling.

-If you have been referred to us by an outside provider for an SA please indicate this when you schedule.
+Please indicate which provider referred you to us for an SA when you schedule.
 This ensures the results get to your doctor as quickly as possible.

 Patients have the option to either produce the semen sample at home or in one of our collection rooms on site.
 The sample should be produced through masturbation only.
 Other methods can interfere with an accurate analysis.
 If masturbation is unacceptable then other means of semen collection, such as a collection condom may be discussed.
 Do not use a regular condom as they are toxic to sperm.